kushyzee/100-days-of-code/log.md

 **Thoughts**: I started learning about javascript basic data stucture and i started with arrays, which is basically same thing as what i learned in C

+### Day 76: October 3.
+2022

+**Today's progress**: Completed freecodecamp basic data structure section

+**Thoughts**: I have completed the basic data structure section and i am currently in the basic algorithm scripting section, where i am given different problems to solve using JavaScript